whitfin/cachex/README.md

 #### Things To Remember

 Hopefully you've noticed that in all examples above, we receive a `worker` argument in our blocks.
 You **must** pass this to your `Cachex` calls, rather than the cache name.
-This is because your blocks are executed inside the cache process.

-Calling with a cache name means that your actions will be sent to the worker process.
-Sadly, because you're waiting on the result of an action which executes after your block, your actions will just time out.
+If you use the cache name inside your block, you lose all benefits of the block execution.
 Changes to Cachex in `v0.9.0` allow you to pass the `worker` argument to the interface to safely avoid this issue.

 ## Contributions